a-daksh/16825_Learning_for_3D_vision/proj2/Proj2.md

 Thus, each model’s F1 performance reflects its inherent trade off.
 Voxels are limited by discretization, meshes by sensitivity to registration, and point clouds strike the best balance between flexibility and precision.

 ### 2.5.
 Analyse effects of hyperparams variations (10 points)
 For this experiment I am going to very `n_points` hyperparamater, which controls the number of points that the point cloud network will predict.
 The values i choose are 1000, 2500 and 3500 (Beyond 3500 my GPU gets OOM issues).
-The visuals obtained from them are as follows:
+#### Visuals

 | Input Image | Ground Truth | Predcited@1K | Predcited@2.5K | Predcited@3.5K |
 |-|-|-|-|-|